madavins/ZS-cell-classification/README.md

 Histopathology, the microscopic examination of tissue, is crucial for diagnosing diseases like cancer.
 Identifying and classifying individual cells within tissue samples is a fundamental task, but it's traditionally labor-intensive and requires expert pathologists.
 Deep learning offers promising solutions, but these models typically require vast amounts of labeled data, which are expensive and time-consuming to acquire.

 In this research we investigate a **zero-shot learning** approach using [CONCH (Contrastive Learning from Captions for Histopathology)](https://github.com/Mahmoodlab/CONCH), a vision-language model pre-trained on a large dataset of histopathology image-caption pairs.
 We evaluate whether CONCH, without any *cell-specific* training, can accurately classify individual cells based solely on textual descriptions of their morphological features.
 We also explore **fine-tuning** strategies to improve performance.
-We use the PanNuke and PUMA datasets for evaluation and inflammatory cell sub-classification, respectively.
+We use the [PanNuke](https://warwick.ac.uk/fac/cross_fac/tia/data/pannuke) and [PUMA](https://puma.grand-challenge.org/dataset/) for evaluation and inflammatory cell sub-classification, respectively.

 ## Installation